"the acid-banjo god of the cello"

 Chris Kocher, Binghamton Press & Sun-Bulletin

 He makes music for nighthawks and dreamers.
 Mixing acoustic pop, American soul and restless rock energy with an itinerant vision all his own, his songs travel far and burrow deep.
 The lyrics, brimming with passion, are delivered by a warm, grainy voice over a subtle and surprisingly deep groove.
-Regular NYC appearances with his 7-piece wedding band keep him in a good mood.

 “…makes you feel like you found something you didn’t even know you were missing… Trevor Exter nails it.”